GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 Make sure the terminals are correct way round and place the Arduino into the expansion board.

-If you have to solder your pins then take the time now to get your soldering perfect.
+!>If you have to solder your pins then take the time now to get your soldering perfect.
 It'll save time in the long run.
-REFER TO APPENDIX *3.0.3 Recommendations* FOR SOLDERING GUIDES!
+REFER TO Recommendations FOR SOLDERING GUIDES!

 ![image](https://user-images.githubusercontent.com/53577819/154988330-430df58d-773c-4084-b7b3-921ca43909f2.jpg ':size=500')